w-A-L-L-e/BenfordsLawImages/README.md

 Jenke Goffa for taking that beautiful picture of a waterfall that also produces the nice benford curve.
 It's included in the test cases tests/nature_image.jpg.
 And ofcourse the Connected TV series that inspired me to write this tool in the first place https://en.wikipedia.org/wiki/Connected_(2020_TV_series)

+# Future work/improvements
+I watched this recent youtube video https://www.youtube.com/watch?v=etx0k1nLn78 we could easily add a flag to also inspect the last 2 digits instead of the MSD.
+Maybe that'll give some better results.
+Here we would expect a more flat graph instead and something spiking if you edited.
+Again 'if it works for images'.
+Which is a big if...